Cycle to Work · Scope 3 Calculator

 • Cycling lifecycle emissions at 21g CO₂e/km — covering bicycle manufacturing amortised over the bike's lifetime and additional food calories burned — per the European Cyclists' Federation (ECF, 2011 — "Cycle More Often 2 Cool Down the Planet").
 Supporting guidance: Carbon Trust SME footprint methodology.

 • Cycling uptake is a user input.
-For context, scheme participation typically ranges from 5–25% in employers with active Cycle to Work provision (Cycle to Work Alliance / Cyclescheme participation reports).
+For context, scheme participation typically ranges from 5–25% in employers with active Cycle to Work provision (Cycle to Work Alliance participation reports).
 Working weeks assumed at 47 per year (5 weeks off).

 • Flight equivalents use DESNZ 2024 passenger flight factors (domestic 0.244, short-haul 0.155, long-haul 0.146 kg CO₂e per passenger-km) applied to London Heathrow great-circle distances.
 Excludes radiative forcing uplift.